GaLaXy102/xapi-toolkit/Users-Guide.md

 Nice to know:
 1. Supported data
    The analyses can be executed on xAPI Statements which comply with the cmi5 xAPI Profile and are stored in an LRS.
 This could either be real-life data of learners (in the context of the VerDatAs project) or data simulated with the help of DATASIM.
    This limitation is conditioned by the available Query Parameters in the DAVE framework.
-Please refer to section "DAVE Analysis" to get further information.
+Please refer to section [DAVE Analysis](#dave-analysis) to get further information.
 2. Different analysis for simulated or real-life data At this moment there are some differences between these types of data sets.
    1. Simulations which are created using DATASIM do **not** contain information on the amount of points that a learner scored while solving an Activity.
 Therefore, performing an analysis which will examine these points will always provide an empty visualization.